jeetch/jeetch/README.md

 ### Hi fellow GitHub dweller 👋

-- 🔭 I’m currently working on Machine Learning projects and hackathons
+- 🔭 I’m currently working on Data Analytics and BI with SQL, Python and Tableau.
+I also <3 web-scraping and automating things with python
-- 🌱 I’m currently learning Deep Learning with PyTorch
+- 🌱 I’m currently learning about Deep Learning with PyTorch

 <!--
 **jeetch/jeetch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.